 Submitted proposals must include:

-- At least, one Portuguese entity with eligibility status (as identified above);
+- One or more Portuguese entities with eligibility status (as identified above);

 - At least, one partner at UT Austin (or at UT MD Anderson Cancer Center in the area of Medical Physics, if applicable).
 In the area of Advanced Computing, full-time senior researchers from the Texas Advanced Computing Center (TACC) may also lead projects.

-Consortia are allowed to bring onboard other public or private entities, profit or non-profit, which may also invest in the exploratory project and are expected to add relevant competencies to its work plan.
+Consortia are allowed to bring on board other public or private entities, profit or non-profit, which may also invest in the exploratory projects and are expected to add relevant competencies to their work plans.
 However, such entities are not eligible for funding under this Call.

 The participating researchers at UT Austin will be funded by the budget of the Program at UT Austin, up to a maximum of $50,000 (fifty-thousand dollars) per project.
 As such, the funding available through this Call is only destined for eligible Portuguese entities.
 UT Austin will ensure matched funding for its research teams.